loicguichaoua/loicguichaoua.github.io/_posts/2019-04-11-how-to-get-a-simple-blog-up-and-running.md

 In my case it is a great way to motivate myself to finish my side-projects by "officially" bringing them to a close with a dedicated blog post.

 Think of it as the launching ceremony of a ship: you've worked hard to build something cool and want to let your audience know about it.
-People attending the ceremony will eventually learn a few things and walk away inspired and excited to build their own [USS Intrepid aircraft carrier to hold Electro music parties on its deck](https://www.facebook.com/events/2216781245302819/).
+People attending the ceremony will eventually learn a few things and walk away inspired and excited to build their own USS Intrepid aircraft carrier.
+Or to actually [hold Electro music parties on its deck](https://www.facebook.com/events/2216781245302819/).
 Who knows.
+People can have weird ideas.

 <br><br>
 <center>